amp-labs/docs/v1.0/defining-integrations/write-actions.md

 #### Step 2: make a request to the upload URL with CSV data

 Next, make a PUT request to the `url` returned from the previous request, with CSV data as the content.
+Please note that upload URLs are only valid for 15 minutes after they are generated.

+Here is a command line example.
+Please note that it uses [jq](https://jqlang.github.io/jq/download/) for JSON deserialization (otherwise the upload URL will have unicode escape characters, which the subsequent `curl` request will not work well with.)
+When you are making requests in code, you do not have to worry about this since the request library in your language of choice should handle JSON deserialization.

 ```
+# Save the results from generateUploadURL in a file called result.json
+curl -H "X-Api-Key: YOUR_AMPERSAND_KEY" https://write.withampersand.com/v1/generate-upload-url > result.json

+# Use jq to extract and deserialize the upload URL, and save in a shell variable
+URL=$(jq -r .url result.json)

+# Upload a local file called `data.csv`
-curl -X PUT -H 'Content-Type: text/csv' -d @data.csv https://storage.googleapis.com/ampersand-prod-write-data/example?foo=bar
+curl -X PUT -H "Content-Type: text/csv" --upload-file data.csv "$URL"
 ```

 #### Step 3: make a request to start a bulk write

-The response from the [GenerateUploadURL](ref:generateuploadurl-1) endpoint from step 1 should include a `reference` field which is a URL that starts with `gs://`, put this URL in the `recordsURL` field of a bulk write request.
+The response from the [GenerateUploadURL](ref:generateuploadurl-1) endpoint from step 1 should include a `reference` field which is a URL that starts with `gs://`.
+Put this URL in the `recordsURL` field of a bulk write request.

 Here is an example request for bulk upsert, if the object to be written to is a custom object with the name `tactics__c`.
 (Please note that `primaryKey` must match one of the column names from the CSV file that was uploaded)

 ```
 curl --request PUT \